Publicly Reported Indicators and Documents

 St. Mary’s General Hospital is committed to continually improving our services.
 That is why St. Mary’s voluntarily participates in accreditation under the Accreditation Canada standards.
 This program is an extensive self-assessment process, which includes a third-party evaluation of our care and services by Accreditation Canada surveyors.
 Accreditation is a quality improvement process; it helps our organization identify what we’re doing well and where we need to focus our improvement efforts.

-St. Mary’s was last evaluated in 2015 and received Accreditation with Commendation.
+St. Mary’s was last evaluated in 2019 and was accredited with Exemplary Standing.
 The full report can be accessed here.
-The next on-site survey is scheduled for June 3 to June 6, 2019.
+The next on-site survey is scheduled for June of 2023.

 St. Mary’s participates as a commitment to our vision to be the safest and most effective hospital in Canada.
 By shining a light on our processes, accreditation helps to foster improved teamwork, collaboration and a higher quality of care for our patients.